plmercereau/nixos-pi-zero-2/README.md

-# Building a NixOS SD image for a Raspberry Pi Zero 2
+# Building a NixOS SD image for a Raspberry Pi Zero 2 w

 1. Update `zero2w.nix`